 Choosing MDF and sanding milled areas .
 The MDF you use should be of good quality, not stained or have small holes on the surface.
 If you have been working with MDF for a long time, a lower price, different from what you usually pay and the usual market price, should give you pause for thought.
 I have seen MDF so poor in quality that it almost completely absorbed the second coat of primer.

-The milled areas must be well sanded.
+The milled areas should be well sanded.
 Use 150 or 180 grit sandpaper, as in wood in white.
 The raised fiber must be sliced and the surface smoothed.
 If the substrate preparation is not done properly a large amount of primer will be absorbed (again losses) and the fiber will rise.
 For the milled areas of MDF we recommend insulation, a material that seals the surface much better and prevents absorption.

 Don't skimp on primer.
 Don't think about starting the economy with primer.
 Apply a minimum of two coats (coats, not passes).
 It's the primer that will give you the finished look.
 Plus paint is more expensive than primer.
 A thin coat of primer will result in more paint consumption to achieve the desired quality.
-You know the expressionsaving on bran and a big hand on corn?
+You know the expression saving on bran and a big hand on corn?
 The same goes for the thin coat of primer.

 Sand the primer coat properly, choose the right grit for the sandpaper.
 If you have applied 2 coats of primer which you remove when sanding, you have not solved anything.
 Sanding should be done with 280 or 320 grit sandpaper if the paint you are applying will be matte or semi-matte and 400 or higher if you will be applying gloss paint.
 If the paper is lower grit (it's coarser) you will take too much primer and it will be bad twice: once you throw away the primer and the second you will get a poor quality surface.